psymun-industries/django-tutorial/README.md

     ├── tests.py
     └── views.py
 ```
 As you can see, the Python module ```manage.py``` is essentially God, importing all the tools to manage the entire project.
 Hence the name, I suppose.
-In contrast, ```mysite/settings.py``` (which we'll see later) takes on the role the apostles, to whom we, being like Jesus, proselytize God's instructions in a rather disparate and convulted way, in the hope that they will be carried out in the way God (```manage.py```) intends.
+In contrast, ```mysite/settings.py``` (which we'll see later) takes on the role the apostles, to whom we, being like Jesus, propagate God's wishes, in the hope that they will be carried out in the way God (```manage.py```) intends.
 When the project contains more than one app, we can think of these as multiple universes, each with its own Jesus and his apostles, but all under one God.

  Hopefully that clears up any confusion at this early stage.